-(Just to clarify, Selkirk Sport does produce the "200P Mini Children's paddle but this is a miniature toy paddle rather than a actual full size paddle that juniors could learn to play pickleball with).
+(Just to clarify, Selkirk Sport does produce the “200P Mini Children’s paddle but this is a miniature toy paddle rather than an actual full-size paddle that juniors could learn to play pickleball with).

 The Neutron 2.0 is the fastest and lightest paddle of the Gamma line, offering maximum speed and maneuverability.
 This is a HUGE benefit to kids starting out in pickleball, a quick paddle is going to make the game a lot more fun and less frustrating to learn compared to swinging around a heavy, slow paddle

-This ultra-light paddles average 7 ounces, comes with a 4" cushioned grip and is also USAPA approved.
+This ultra-light paddles average 7 ounces, comes with a 4″ cushioned grip and is also USAPA approved.
 The paddle has all the things we are looking for in a junior paddle making it our top pick.
-We gave a full review of the Gamma Neutron 2.0 here if you want to see more details.
+We have a full review of the Gamma Neutron 2.0 here if you want to see more details.